 Martha Argerich & Mischa Maisky concert.
 Argerich, Maisky, and the Lucerne Symphony perform:

 Neeme Jarvi conducts the Luzerner Sinfonieorchester.
-Directed for TV by Michael Beyer.
+Directed for TV by Michael Beyer; produced by Paul Smaczny.
 Released 2011, disc has 5.1 dts-HD Master Audio sound.
 Grade: B+

-This concert was recorded February 9/10, 2011 in Lucerne.
-The HDVD came to my door in Dallas, Texas on July 6, less than 6 months later!
-Now we are getting current events on Blu-ray!
 This is a concert by the Lucerne Symphony, a relatively small, young band that probably often feels overshadowed by the famous festival.
-So why did Paul Smaczny, probably the world's most distinguished independent produced of HDVDs, get interested this?
+So why did Paul Smaczny, one of the world's most distinguished independent produced of HDVDs, get interested this?

 Well, Smaczny has a keen sense for performances that are also "events."
 Here the event was a world premier of a double piano/cello concerto written by Rodion Shchedrin under commission from the Lucerne Symphony.
 And they had recruited Martha Argerich and Mischa Maisky to play the first public performance.

 The Lucerne folks all but jumped out of their skins at this chance to shine and get recorded to boot.
 They came up with an exuberant program.
 Warm-up number was a happy Dvořák Scherzo Capriccioso in D flat Major.
 Then followed the Shchedrin Romantic Offering double concerto.
 (The keep case booklet says this is the only double concerto for piano and cello ever written.)
-Now I don't think Shchedrin was trying to depict young love in this work.
+We don't think Shchedrin was trying to depict young love in this work.
 Maybe a better title for it might be Battle of the Sexes.
 But the sophisticated audience went for it and especially loved the spectacle at the end when Shchedrin went on stage and got on his knees kissing Martha's hands.
-I learned this: no matter how difficult or daunting a piece of music may be to you the novice listener, somebody poured his heart and soul into it---so give it a chance.
+We learned this: no matter how difficult or daunting a piece of music may seem to be, somebody poured his heart and soul into it---so give it a chance.